michaeltrannhan/code-challenge/src/problem6/Architecture.md

+# Prerequisites

+Please install Mermaid extension on VSCode editor, if you use VSCode.
+Otherwise please try it online to view this document clearly

 # Live Scoreboard API Module

 This document outlines the specifications for a **Live Scoreboard API** module that will be implemented on the application server (backend).
 The goal is to enable real-time updates of a scoreboard displaying the top 10 user scores, ensure secure score updates, and prevent malicious score modifications.